NSM1997/Plant_disease_detection_artefacts/README.md

 We followed a custom transfer learning technique , first we trained the CNN model with the 1st datset , and saved the model and trained the pre-saved model with 2nd dataset giving the model more exposure to various types of diseases.

+**Key Skills**:

+Model : CNN
+Techniques : Transfer Learning
+Programming Language : Python
+Cloud : S3
+Frontend : Next.Js
+Backend : Fast API

 **Report**

 We prepared a report of all our entire project in IEEE double columned format and attached to this repo.

+**Note**:

+To make it easy for the public who are accessing our repo i have saved the trained models in my s3 bucket which was accessible.
+You can use our model directly insted of again training the CNN model on datasets.

+Bucket Name : plant-disease-models.

+If you're not very sure on how to access from S3, do refer our doc